Huemac/Testbed/ReadMe.md

 # Testbed

 - A generic testbed to fool around, contains an executable and a dynamic link library
-- Empty clean templates are always needed
+- Relatively clean and simple template to start working on a project

 ## Prerequisites

-- Visual Studio 2017 with latest updates
+- Visual Studio 2019
   - https://www.visualstudio.com/